Interaction graph-based characterization of quantum benchmarks for improving quantum circuit mapping techniques: Experimental setup

 The most commonly used metrics for quantum circuit mapper evaluations are the number of added SWAPs, circuit depth and fidelity/reliability.
 In our case, we have used the additional gates and extended depth information retrieved from the compiler to calculate the following metrics:

 \begin{enumerate} \item \textbf{Gate overhead} is calculated as:

-$G\_overhead = \frac{(G_{after} - G_{before)}}{G_{before}}$, where $G_{before}$ and $G_{after}$ represent the number of gates before and after compilation. \item \textbf{Latency overhead} is defined as:
+$G_{overhead} = \frac{(G_{after} - G_{before)}}{G_{before}}$, where $G_{before}$ and $G_{after}$ represent the number of gates before and after compilation. \item \textbf{Latency overhead} is defined as:

 $L_{overhead} = \frac{(L_{after} - L_{before})}{L_{before}}$, where $L_{before}$ and $L_{after}$ represent the circuit latency before and after compilation.
-Latency is calculated as the number of cycles of the circuit, which also considers variations in gate duration, making it different from circuit depth in which all gates are considered to take one time-step. \item \textbf{Circuit fidelity} is simply defined as the product of error rates of the gates in the circuit.
-The main goal when mapping a circuit is to maximize this metric \cite{murali2019full}.
-We assumed that all one-qubit and two-qubit gates have the same error rates, for which we used average values of the Starmon-5 chip \cite{qinspire}. \item \textbf{Fidelity decrease} is calculated as: $F_{decrease} = \frac{(F_{before} - F_{after})}{F_{before}}$, where $F_{before}$ and $F_{after}$ represent the circuit fidelity before and after compilation. \end{enumerate}
+Latency is calculated as the number of cycles of the circuit, which also considers variations in gate duration, making it different from circuit depth in which all gates are considered to take one time-step. \item \textbf{Circuit fidelity} is defined as the product of error rates of the gates in the circuit.
+When mapping a circuit, the main goal is to maximize this metric \cite{murali2019full,nishio2020extracting}.
+We assumed that all one-qubit and two-qubit gates have the same error rates, respectively, for which we used average values of the Starmon-5 chip \cite{qinspire}. \item \textbf{Fidelity decrease} is calculated as: $F_{decrease} = \frac{(F_{before} - F_{after})}{F_{before}}$, where $F_{before}$ and $F_{after}$ represent the circuit fidelity before and after compilation. \end{enumerate}

-In the following section, we will discuss the relation of the structural parameters of circuits with the results after mapping them into the Surface-97 device.
-Additionally, we compare the performance of different clusters of circuits when using the same mapping technique and processor design.
+In the following section, we will discuss the relation of the structural parameters of circuits with the above-stated obtained metrics after mapping them into the Surface-97, IBM Rochester and Rigetti Aspen-16 devices.